Colonies in antiquity: Ancient Greek colonies

-Two new waves of colonists set out from Greece between the Dark Ages and the start of the Archaic Period – the first in the early 8th century BC and the second in the 6th century.
-Population growth and cramped conditions at home seem an insufficient explanation, while the economic and political dynamics produced by the competition between the frequently leaderless Greek city-states – newly introduced as a concept and striving to expand their spheres of economic influence – better fits as their true incentive.
+In the "Great Greek Colonization", two new waves of colonists set out from Greece between the Dark Ages and the start of the Archaic Period – the first in the early 8th century BC and the second in the 6th century BC.

+Population growth and cramped conditions at home seem an insufficient explanation for these migrations, while the economic and political dynamics produced by the competition between the frequently leaderless Greek city-states – newly introduced as a concept and striving to expand their spheres of economic influence – better fits as their likely incentive.
 By means of this Greek expansion, the use of coins flourished throughout the Mediterranean Basin.

-Influential Greek colonies in the western Mediterranean – many in present-day southern Italy — included Cyme; Rhegion by Chalcis and Zancle (c.
-8th century); Syracuse by Corinth and Tenea (c.
-734 BC); Naxos by Chalcis (c.
+Influential Greek colonies in the western Mediterranean – many in present-day southern Italy — included Cyme; Rhegion frounded from Chalcis and Zancle (c.
+8th century); Syracuse from Corinth and Tenea (c.
+734 BC); Naxos from Chalcis (c.
 734 BC); Massalia (Marseille, c.
-598 BC) and Agathe, shortly after Massalia, by Phocaea; Hyele in Italy and Emporion in Spain by Phocaea and Massalia (c.
-540 BC and early 6th century); Antipolis in France by Achaea; Alalia in Corsica by Phocaea and Massalia (c.
-545 BC) and Cyrene (Cyrenaica, Libya) by Thera (762/61 and 632/31 BC).
+598 BC) and Agathe, shortly after Massalia, from Phocaea; Hyele in Italy and Emporion in Spain from Phocaea and Massalia (c.
+540 BC and early 6th century); Antipolis in France from Achaea; Alalia in Corsica from Phocaea and Massalia (c.
+545 BC) and Cyrene (Cyrenaica, Libya) from Thera (762/61 and 632/31 BC).

 The Greeks also colonised the Crimea in the Black Sea.
 The settlements they established there included the city of Chersonesos (modern Sevastopol).
 Another area with significant Greek colonies was the coast of ancient Illyria on the Adriatic Sea (e.g. Aspalathos, modern Split, Croatia).

 Cicero remarks on the extensive Greek colonization, noting that "Indeed it seems as if the lands of the barbarians had been bordered round with a Greek sea-coast."

 Several formulae generally shaped the solemn and sacred occasions when a new colony set forth.
 If a Greek city decided to send out a colony, the citizenry almost invariably consulted an oracle, such as the Oracle of Delphi, beforehand.
 Sometimes certain classes of citizens were called upon to take part in the enterprises; sometimes one son was chosen by lot from every house where there were several sons; and strangers expressing a desire to join were admitted.
 A person of distinction was selected to guide the emigrants and to make the necessary arrangements.
 It was usual to honor these founders as heroes after their death.
 Some of the sacred fire was taken from the public hearth in the Prytaneum, from which the fire on the public hearth of the new city was kindled.
 Just as each individual had his private shrines, so the new community maintained the worship of its chief domestic deities, the colony sending embassies and votive gifts to the mother-city's principal festivals for centuries afterwards.

-After the conquests of Macedonia and Alexander the Great, a further number of Hellenistic colonies were founded, ranging from Egypt to India.
+After the conquests of Macedonia and Alexander the Great in the 4th century BC, a further large number of Hellenistic colonies were founded, ranging from Egypt to India.